Tune has TDs passing, rushing, No. 17 Houston beats Memphis

 Houston gained 461 yards and was 8 of 15 on third downs.

+Houston went undefeated in conference play for the second time in school history, matching the 2011 team.

+“We are a good team,” Houston coach Dana Holgorsen said.
+“We finished the American 8-0.
+We’ve won 10 in a row.
+It’s hard to win in college football.
+It’s hard to win every week … I’m very proud of this football team.”

-Seth Henigan threw for 208 yards and a touchdown for Memphis (5-6, 2-5).
-Calvin Austin III had five catches for 103 yards.
+Seth Henigan threw for 208 yards and a touchdown for Memphis (5-6, 2-5), while Calvin Austin III had five catches for 103 yards.
 The Tigers gained 322 yards.

+“There’s frustration, there’s hurt, there’s anger in the locker room and there should be,” Memphis coach Ryan Silverfield said.
+“I’m all those things. … It starts with me, and I am frustrated.
+We’ve got to find a way.
+Our players are frustrated, and I understand.
+We didn’t execute the way we needed to, the way we are capable of.”

 Asa Martin caught a 5-yard touchdown pass from Henigan, and David Kemp made a 22-yard field goal to cut the lead to eight early in the fourth quarter.